Is French Hard to Learn? 4 Reasons French Is Easier Than You Think

 This is knowledge that you’ll have been subconsciously building upon your entire life, will no doubt come in handy as you begin to wrap your head around the French language.

-3. Gendered Words aren’t as Confusing as They Seem
+3. You Can Manage the Grammar With a Few Rules: Gendered Words aren’t as Confusing as They Seem

-As a result, gender rules can seem confusing and pointless to English speakers, who are left scratching their heads as to how on earth it was decided that the sun (le Soleil) is masculine while a car (une voiture) is feminine.
+As a result, gender rules can seem confusing and pointless to English speakers.
+We are left scratching our heads as to how on earth it was decided that the sun (le Soleil) is masculine while a car (une voiture) is feminine.

 However, there is no discounting the fact that the knowledge of genders in French is important.
 Gender has influence on pronouns, endings of adjectives and verbs and the article placed before the noun.
 (Le, la, un, une and so on, so forth)

-Luckily in French, there are several rules you can follow to determine the gender of an object.
+Luckily, there are several rules you can follow to determine the gender of an object in French.
 Here are some to consider:

 - There are generic terms, which can refer to either a male or female of a species.
 Le mouton for example, can be a sheep of either gender.

-Once you’ve learned the rules, you’ll generally be able to predict the gender of a word, using those guidelines.
+Once you’ve learned the rules, you’ll generally be able to predict the gender of a word.

 If your goal is to learn more languages and you’re starting with French as a native English speaker, breathe easy!
 The more you learn, the more genders will make sense to you and the easier it will be when you move onto your next language.

-4. French People are Happy to Help You Learn French
+4. You Will Get Help: French People are Happy to Help You Learn French

-I realised that I couldn’t just expect for things in Paris to be exactly as they were in Ireland, or any other country I had previously lived in.
+Here is the thing: I couldn’t just expect things in Paris to be exactly as they were in Ireland, or any other country I had previously lived in.
 I forced myself to be more understanding and as a consequence, I got what I had always hoped would happen – someone told me I spoke French très bien.

 A Parisian said I spoke good French!
 Dreams do come true!